Fast and Robust Rank Aggregation against Model Misspecification: Experimental evaluation

 \subsection{Deviance Information Criterion (DIC) for choosing the hyperparameter $\alpha$}

-Following Sect.~\ref{DIC}, we adopted the DIC to choose the hyperparameter $\alpha$ for different datasets.
-Since it is intractable to analytically calculate the posterior expectation in DIC, we implement a Gibbs Sampling procedure (details refer to appendix).
-Particularly, the posterior distribution of $\Xi$ subjects to Gamma distribution according to our definition (Eq.~\eqref{data_posterior}).
-The full conditional distributions of $\theta$ can be easily derived according to Eq.~\eqref{theta_update}.
-Therefore, we can collect the samplings from~$q_{\alpha}(\theta|\mathcal{R}_N)$ and calculate the Monte Carlo estimation of DIC for different $\alpha$.
+Following Section~\ref{DIC}, we adopted the DIC to choose the hyperparameter $\alpha$ for different datasets.
+Since it is intractable to analytically calculate the posterior expectation in DIC, we implemented a Gibbs Sampling procedure in Algorithm~\ref{CoarsenRank_Algo_Gibbs}.
+Then, we collected the samplings from~$P(\theta_m | \mathcal{R}_N, \Xi)$ (Equation~\eqref{theta}) and calculated the Monte Carlo estimation of DIC (Equation~\eqref{DIC_eq}) for different $\alpha$.
 The number of samplings is set to $50$ in our experiment.
-The diagnostic curves of $\alpha$ on four datasets are plotted in Fig.~\ref{Real_Data}(a)-(d),~respectively.
+The diagnostic curves of $\alpha$ on four datasets are plotted in Figure~\ref{Real_Data_ad},~respectively.

-The results show that the DIC decreases dramatically at first when $\alpha$ is small, then the curve reaches a cusp and levels off, with more modest increases/decreases in fit when $\alpha$ becomes larger. $\alpha$ is chosen at the point with the lowest DIC or where DIC levels off in our experiment, marked as ``{{ $\bullet$ }}'' in~each~figure.
+The results show that the DIC decreases dramatically at first when $\alpha$ is small, then the curve reaches a cusp and levels off, with more modest increases/decreases when $\alpha$ becomes larger. $\alpha$ is chosen at the point with the lowest DIC or where DIC levels off in our experiment, marked as ``{{ $\ast$ }}'' in each figure.